How Americans search for financial advisors in 2025

 Key differences:

-If you're targeting affluent clients, your messaging should reflect their priorities—not the priorities of the general population.
+If you're targeting affluent clients, your messaging should reflect their priorities.

 HNW prospects have already built their foundation.
 Messaging that emphasizes "getting started" or "first-time investors" will not resonate.
 Focus on complexity, sophistication, and preservation.